revaartem/lux_property_drf/main_page/readme.txt

 and heading text of the benefits section and the header and heading text for three different benefit sections related to houses, agents, and safety.
 It also has an ImageField for the benefit section image.

-This model represents customer comments and feedback in a web application.
+The seven model represents customer comments and feedback in a web application.
 It includes several attributes, such as a photo field for the customer's picture, a character field for the customer's name, a text field for the customer's comment, and a character field for the customer's position or job title.
 The is_visible boolean field determines whether the comment is visible on the site, with the default value being True.
 This model can